The 10 Best Tennis Brands

 Not sure where to start when picking out tennis equipment?
 This list breaks down the ten best tennis brands to help make your decision easier.

 Picking out gear can be confusing, so here are the top brands in tennis gear to help make your decision a little easier.
+Popularity aside, this list focuses on brands that perfect their gear with top-of-the-line materials and technologies.
 This alphabetical list tells you about all of the companies that produce the best tennis gear on the market.

 Japanese shoe and clothing manufacturer Asics is world-renowned for their running shoes, but their tennis shoes have been grabbing significant market share over the past few years.
 Since 2018 they have been the shoe sponsor of World No. 1 Novak Djokovic.
 His signature shoe, the Novak Court FF2, along with the Gel Resolution series worn by Gael Monfils, has become synonymous with lightweight, stable, and comfortable performance tennis shoes.
 Founded in 1949, Asics is also known for their off-court gear with the Onitsuka Tiger line of vintage-inspired shoes being coveted by sneakerheads from across the globe.

 Babolat was founded in France in 1875 as the inventory of natural gut tennis strings.
 For 120 years they focused on producing strings of the highest quality before branching out into tennis frames.
 Since 1994, when they released their first racquet, Babolat has sponsored many World No. 1 players including Andy Roddick, Carlos Moya, Kim Clistjers, and maybe most famously, Rafael Nadal with their Babolat Pure Drive, Pure Aero, and Pure Strike racquet models.
 Nadal’s signature Babolat racquet is synonymous with the modern power topspin game.
 The iconic yellow and black paint job of the Babolat Pure Aero can be found in the hands of thousands of young kids across the globe thanks to its connection with Rafa.
+They now sponsor the retired Bryan Brothers (Mike Bryan and Bob Bryan) as well.
 Along with their historically great strings, Babolat also produces a successful line of shoes.

 Head was founded in the United States in 1950 as an alpine ski company before producing the first aluminum tennis racquet in the late 1960s.
 Currently headquartered in Austria, Head is considered one of the big three in tennis gear along with Wilson and Babolat.
 The Head Radical line first gained fame with Andre Agassi in the 1990s and continued into the modern era with Sloane Stephens and Andy Murray.
 The current world number one players on both the men’s and women’s tour play with Head racquets with Novak Djokovic using the Speed Pro and Ashleigh Barty using the Gravity MP.
-Head offers multiple racquet lines which cater to different player types, and each line offers a number of different models in the line so players of all abilities can easily find the best racquet for their game.
+John McEnroe is even one of their official ambassadors!
+Head offers multiple racquet lines (including the Head Graphene and Instinct) which cater to different player types, and each line offers a number of different models in the line so players of all abilities can easily find the best racquet for their game.
 In addition to being one of the world's best tennis racquet brands, Head produces quality strings, shoes, and racquets for squash, badminton, and racquetball.

 Lacoste is a French fashion and sportswear company that was founded in 1933 by two former tennis players, Rene Lacoste and Andre Gillier.
 Lacoste’s iconic logo, the crocodile, is featured on their clothing and was Rene Lacoste’s nickname when he was playing.
 Lacoste has a reputation for clean, stylish clothes and shoes which have been worn by top players such as Novak Djokovic, Andy Roddick, and Fabio Fognini.
+They are also an official supplier of the ATP.
 The Lacoste company also owns the Tecnifibre brand which produces world-class string and racquets.

 ProKennex is a Taiwanese-based company that makes racquets for all types of racquet sports.
 They were founded in 1965 when they started making wooden badminton racquets.
 They added tennis, squash, racquetball, and pickleball gear to their product line in the +50 years since their beginnings.
 ProKennex made history with the first graphite squash racquet in the 1980s.
 Today, they are known for producing arm-friendly racquets and paddles through their Kinetic System technology which uses tungsten micro-bearings in a Kinetic Chamber which move and reduce shock from impact on a player’s shots.

 Wilson is another world leader in the tennis category.
-Players using their rackets have won more Grand Slam tournaments than any other brand, by a large amount.
-Whether this is due to their racket quality or by them sponsoring all time greats such as Roger Federer, Pete Sampras, or Serena and Venus Williams who account for huge numbers of these victories, Wilson continues to be the racket of choice for those at the pinnacle of professional tennis.
-Not only does Wilson make rackets for elite players, but with their Wilson Pro Staff, Clash, Blade, and Ultra lines of racquets, they have gear for players of all abilities.
-Along with making some of the best tennis rackets, Wilson produces high-quality strings under both the Wilson brand and Luxilon which helped usher in polyester strings to the masses with their AluPower and Big Banger models.
+Players using high-performance Wilson racquets have won more Grand Slam tournaments than any other racquet brand, by a large amount.
+Whether this is due to their racket quality or by them sponsoring all-time greats such as Roger Federer, Pete Sampras, or Serena and Venus Williams who account for huge numbers of these victories, Wilson continues to be the racket of choice for those at the pinnacle of professional tennis.
+Not only does Wilson make rackets for elite players, but with their Wilson Pro Staff Line (used by Grigor Dimitrov), Wilson Clash, Wilson Blade, and Ultra lines of racquets, they have gear for players of all abilities.
+Along with making some of the best tennis rackets and tennis balls, Wilson produces high-quality strings under both the Wilson brand and Luxilon which helped usher in polyester strings to the masses with their AluPower and Big Banger models.

 Yonex is a Japanese sports company with headquarters in Tokyo, Japan.
 The name Yonex comes from the owner’s name Minoru Yoneyama.
 This company produces tennis, badminton, golf, and running equipment and apparel.
 They are the top manufacturer of badminton racquets on the professional tour with upwards of 80% of players using their racquets.
-Yonex also has a long history of top tennis players using their racquets including former World No. 1 Martina Navratilova, Monica Seles, and Martina Hingis.
-Today their racquets are used by some of the top professional players in the world such as Naomi Osaka, Stan Wawrinka, and Angelique Kerber.
-Yonex racquets use Isometric technology which expands the sweet spot of the racquet by 7% over a conventional round-shaped racquet of equal head size.
+Yonex also has a long history of top tennis players using their racquets including former World No. 1 Martina Navratilova, Lleyton Hewitt, Monica Seles, and Martina Hingis.
+Today their racquets are used by some of the top ATP and WTA professional players in the world such as Naomi Osaka, Stan Wawrinka, Nick Kyrgios, and Angelique Kerber.
+Yonex racquets, like the EZONE or VCORE Pro, use Isometric racquet technologies which expands the sweet spot of the racquet by 7% over a conventional round-shaped racquet of equal head size.

-There are many other tennis brands not mentioned in this article, however, if you would like to learn more about those or any of the brands above, feel free to reach out to a Tennis Expert here on Curated—we’d love to talk through which equipment would be best fitted for you!
+There are many other tennis brands not mentioned in this article, however, if you would like to learn more about those or any of the brands above, feel free to reach out to a Tennis Expert here on Curated.
+We’d love to talk through which equipment would be best fitted for you—no matter if you are a beginner or an advanced player!
+If you looking for a breakdown of the best tennis racket brands, check out this article.